-Gooseberry is a tart fruit that people use for making preserves, desserts, and pies.
-This fruit is high in nutrients, including vitamin C, and has a number of potential benefits for overall health.
+Gooseberry is a tart fruit that is high in nutrients, including vitamin C, and has several potential health benefits.

 People eat gooseberry in fresh or in canned form.
 Some people also use it as a supplement or beauty product.
 Amla, also known as Indian gooseberry, has been linked to several health benefits.